 RV transport jobs require special licensing, training, and experience driving and transporting large vehicles.
 Make sure your experience, equipment, and paperwork are right for the jobs you are trying to book.

-Moving RVs by Drive-Away
+Transporting RVs by Drive-Away

 In some cases, you will find customers that want their RVs transported by drive-away services.
 This requires you to drive their RV from the origin to the destination instead of hauling it by truck or flatbed.